score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-03.3.md

           description: "Tests whether several improperly bounded strings throw an exception."
 ---

-The service throws an exception on improperly bounded strings
+The service throws an exception on improperly bounded strings.